chufengxiao/DifferSketching/README.md

 # The extracted training data will be save at ./data
 ```
-Please check the codes to switch the dataset from novices or professionals via the variable `NP=N` or `NP=P`.
+Please check the codes to switch the dataset from novices or professionals via the variable `NP='N'` or `NP='P'`.

 ### Training
 You can train three MLP disturbers using the corresponding data via the below commands: